-Meadow James was the front-seat passenger of a stolen Subaru that slid into a ditch and hit a power pole near Palmerston North about 1.30pm as the car fled police.
+Meadow James was the front seat passenger of a stolen Subaru that slid into a ditch and hit a power pole near Palmerston North about 1.30pm as it fled police.

 She was killed at the scene.

 The 15-year-old driver, Ihaia Maxwell, later died in hospital.

 Another female passenger, 15, is in a stable condition after receiving serious injuries in the crash, which happened about 90 seconds after a police officer tried to pull the vehicle over and gave chase.

 Police in the area had been warned to look out for a stolen vehicle that was possibly being driven by Ihaia, who was in breach of his bail conditions.